You need to see DPS gear in action. Get a live demo with our engineers.

 Have a specific question?
 Ask our team of expert engineers and get a specific answer!

 Sign up for the next DPS Factory Training!

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.Reserve Your Seat Today

-If you work with an enterprise-level network for industrial automation, you probably heard about Supervisory Control and Data Acquisition (SCADA) system and Distributed Control System (DCS).
+If you work with an enterprise-level network for industrial automation, you probably heard about Supervisory Control and Data Acquisition (SCADA) Systems and Distributed Control Systems (DCS).

 A SCADA system and a DCS system have many things in common as they both are a computer system for gathering and analyzing real-time data, allowing for remote monitoring and control of networks.